History of the Logan Library

 - Christensen, Vera.
 "Library's Roots Can Be Traced to a Reading Room in 1906".
 Logan Public Library (a Newspaper Insert).
 Herald Journal, May 5, 1985, page 2.

-- The DeWitt Building used to stand just west of Cache Valley Bank on 100 North.
-Interestingly, the Cache Valley Mortgage Building, which stands just north of Cache Valley Bank, was constructed to look like the old DeWitt Building.
+- The DeWitt building used to stand just west of the current Cache Valley Bank on the northwest corner of 100 North and Main Street.
+Interestingly, the building which stands just north of the bank on Main Street was constructed to look like the old DeWitt building.
 A.N.
-Sorensen, a long-time library board member, remembered the Dewitt Building space as "a dungeon".
+Sorensen, a long-time library board member, remembered the Dewitt building space as "a dungeon".

 - Hatch, pages 3-5.